Last Post (novel)

 Last Post is the fourth and final novel of Ford Madox Ford's highly regarded sequence of four novels, Parade's End.
 It was published in January 1928 in the UK by Duckworth, and in the US under the title The Last Post by Albert and Charles Boni, and also the Literary Guild of America.

+The book entered the public domain in the United States in 2024.

 Summary

 Last Post is set during a few hours of a June day, in the years following the First World War.
 As the earlier volumes traced the approach of war and the war itself, both in the trenches and on the home front, so Last Post explores the legacy of that conflict, the unsettling landscape of the post-war world with its ruined certainties and devastated traditions.

 The novel is divided into two unequal parts, the first comprising almost two-thirds of the whole.
 Christopher Tietjens now makes his living as a dealer in old furniture.
 He and Valentine Wannop share a cottage in West Sussex with Christopher's older brother Mark and Mark's French wife, Marie Léonie.
 The first, longer part explores this ménage and the wider community that surrounds it.
 Last Post frequently picks up on incidents and references from the earlier volumes, enlarging upon them or offering alternative perspectives and interpretations.
 The second part of the novel concentrates on the threats to the occupants of the cottage and their way of life that is presented by the intrusion of Christopher's estranged wife Sylvia, their son, the American tenant that has moved into Groby, the Tietjens family's ancestral home, and others.